Drone Training

 • Exam Requirements and Registration

-• Applying for an Airman Certificate with a sUAS Rating
+• Applying for a Remote Pilot Certificate with a sUAS Rating

 Drone System and Flight Training